-I am a Computer Science Professor at the Rheinische Friedrich-Wilhelms-Universität Bonn and a member of the Fraunhofer FKIE in Bonn and the Research Center L3S at the Univesity of Hannover.
+I am a Computer Science Professor (W3) at the Rheinische Friedrich-Wilhelms-Universität Bonn and a member of the Fraunhofer FKIE in Bonn.
 My research interests lie in the intersection of technical IT security & privacy and behavioural research.
 I study the interaction effects between technical and psychological, social, economic, cognitive, and emotional factors related to the security and privacy behaviour of individuals and institutions.

 Usability problems are a major cause of many of today’s IT-security incidents.
 Security systems are often too complicated, time-consuming, and error prone.
 For more than a decade researchers in the domain of usable security (USEC) have attempted to combat these problems by conducting interdisciplinary research focusing on the root causes of the end-user problems and on the creation of usable security mechanisms.
 I am currently particularly focusing on the human factors of experts such as IT administrators and developers, since many of the most catastrophic security incidents were not caused by end-users, but by developers or administrators.
 Heartbleed and Shellshock were both caused by single developers yet had global consequences.
 The recent Sony hack compromised an entire multi-national IT-infrastructure and misappropriated over 100 TB of data, unnoticed.
 Fundamentally, every software vulnerability and misconfigured system is caused by developers or administrators making mistakes.
 My group and I are studying these kind of incidents and developing strategies to prevent them from happening in the future.